dailypips/suninf.github.com/_posts/2013-11-6-move-constructor-in-chrome.md

 	Foo(){}

 	Foo(RValue other)
-	{
+	{// finally using vector::swap
-		// finally using vector::swap
+		// move ownership from other
 		std::swap( m_vect, other.object->m_vect );
 		std::swap( std::vector<int>(), other.object->m_vect );
 	}